top of page

 Sleepover: $180 + GST

-Register for 9 camps and get the 10th one free! (a savings of $160)
+Register for 9 camps and get the 10th free!

 please email us at lyceum@christiannehayward.com